 White gold is an alloy that has been mixed with other metals like palladium, zinc, and copper.
 Earrings crafted in white gold should be cleaned in a similar manner to gold earrings.
 Either mix mild dish detergent with warm water and soak for 20-25 minutes or soak a soft cloth in the detergent and water mix and then use this to clean the earrings.
 If your white gold earrings still look dull and/or grey after this treatment, they may need to be rhodium plated by a jeweller.

 You should avoid using warm, soapy water for any stones that are porous, which includes pearls, turquoise, opals and lapis.
 Water can damage pearls, causing them to discolour or degrading them from the inside.
 This is also why you should put your pearls on as the final touch before you leave to avoid getting any perfume, fake tan or cosmetics on them.

 To clean pearls, you should wipe them with a soft cotton cloth.
 If this doesn’t work and you feel they still need proper cleaning, take them to a jeweller.

 You should also avoid using detergent, dishwashing liquid or any other cleaning solution to clean your pearls.

 If you are ever unsure about the best way to clean your earrings, take them back to the place where you bought them from to ask for their recommendation.
+If you have bought them from Larsens, take them into our Sydney, Melbourne or Brisbane studios.
 Definitely do not put them in the microwave and avoid using any miscellaneous household ingredients such as hydrogen peroxide on them.
 To keep your earrings looking immaculate for years to come, you should be as gentle with them as possible.